diyawaghmare/diyawaghmare/README.md

 - 📄 Know about my experiences on my [Personal website](https://diyawaghmare.github.io/personal/)

-- 🌱 I’m currently learning **JavaScript, Reactjs, Nodejs, Djangorestframework, Android Development**
+- 🌱 I’m currently learning **JavaScript, Djangorestframework, and Android Development**

 - 👨‍💻 All of my projects are available at [Github](https://github.com/diyawaghmare)